brendanlensink/barbutton/README.md

 # barbutton
-Demo project to show nav bar behaviour
+Sample project to show incoorect nav bar behaviour in iOS 11.2

 To reproduce using iOS 11.2: